-Winemaker Duncan Schwab and the team at Sharpham wine have excelled themselves with this crisp, clean, easy-drinking English white wine.
+The team at Sharpham, led by head wine maker Duncan Schwab, have crafted a crisp, clean, easy-drinking English white wine.

-This elegant English wine has a just off-dry style resulting in a wine perfect for drinking on its own or with food.
-An ideal wine for early drinking.
+This elegant wine has a just off-dry style resulting in a wine perfect for drinking on its own or with food.

 I recently paired it with pulled ham hock, grain mustard and gnocchi, and it was the perfect partner.

 In my humble opinion, still English white wine is coming of age and Sharpham wines are right there at the forefront of quality.
-This Dart Valley Reserve recently won a Gold award in the Sommelier Wine Awards.
+Dart Valley Reserve has won several awards including a Gold in the Sommelier Wine Awards.

 Sharpham wine have been using grapes from the vines at Sandridge Barton for over 40 years.
 This idyllic English vineyard is sited close to the estuary of the river Dart where the saltwater keeps the temperature 1 or 2 degrees higher than further inland (reducing the risk of frost) and the breeze ensures a steady flow of air.

 Much of the vineyard is planted with Madeleine Angevine, originally from the Loire Valley, but which seems very happy in its South Devon home.
-Blended with Bacchus and given a brief period in American oak this ever popular white wine has a light, fresh character.
+Given a brief period in American oak this ever popular white wine has a light, fresh character.

 Recently reviewed by Dave Cronin on VinoViews it scored 8.5/10